Table of Contents[Hide][Show]

 Like the colors I used for my Google Calendar?

-You should definitely check out my newest theme design Mai Sparkle.
+You should definitely check out Mai Sparkle.
 It’s a feminine theme for creatives, fashion sites, and more!
 If that’s not your style (I won’t be hurt), your embedded Google Calendar would look phenomenal within any of our new themes.